-Note: For more information on exceptions and corresponding minor codes, see the target filter object.
+Note: For more information on exceptions and corresponding minor codes, see "Exception Minor Codes" on page -59.

-Description Used when unsubscribing.
-This operation is used in subscriber applications to destroy subscription.
+Used when unsubscribing.
+This operation is used in subscriber applications to destroy the target filter object.

-Note: Do not destroy the filter object until you are ready to cancel the corresponding
+Note: Do not destroy the filter object until you are ready to cancel the corresponding subscription.